matteocorti/check_ssl_cert/README.md

-       --ecdsa                cipher selection: force ECDSA authentication -f,--file file             local file path (works with -H localhost only) --file-bin path         path of the file binary to be used -h,--help,-?               this help message
+       --ecdsa                cipher selection: force ECDSA authentication -f,--file file             local file path (works with -H localhost only) --file-bin path         path of the file binary to be used --force-perl-date       force the usage of Perl for date computations -h,--help,-?               this help message
       --ignore-exp            ignore expiration date
       --ignore-sig-alg        do not check if the certificate was signed with SHA1